On October 15th, Asia Promotion Association launched a "Hepatitis B" eradication campaign in Alberta article cover image

 Kate Moraras, senior project director of the Hepatitis B Alliance

-Kate Moraras, senior project director of the Hepatitis B Alliance, conducted a video exchange with the media from Washington, DC, to provide a more comprehensive introduction to the incidence situation in the United States, especially in Asians.
+Kate, senior project director of the Hepatitis B Alliance.
+Moraras conducted a video exchange with the media in Washington, DC, to provide a more comprehensive introduction to the incidence situation in the United States, especially in Asians.
 The

-If you are a low-income earner or do not have medical insurance, you can seek help from the Asia Pacific Health Promotion Association. lloyd@apcaaz.org or call (602) 621-1204.
+If you are a low-income person or do not have medical insurance, you can seek help from the Asia Pacific Health Promotion Association. lloyd@apcaaz.org or call (602) 621-1204.

 A group photo of the organizers of this press conference